ta4j/ta4j-wiki/Backtesting.md

 - `RMultipleCriterion`
 - `MonteCarloMaximumDrawdownCriterion`

+For open exposure, prefer `getCurrentPosition()` as the canonical net-open view and `getOpenPositions()` when you want one snapshot per remaining lot. `getNetOpenPosition()` remains available only as a compatibility alias.

 For visualization, combine the resulting record with the `ChartWorkflow` APIs documented in [Charting](Charting.md).

+## Visualize and sanity-check your results

+After you have a `TradingRecord`, render it with `ChartWorkflow` or inspect it with `StrategyExecutionLogging` from `ta4j-examples`.
+That is often the fastest way to catch look-ahead bias, missing warmup bars, or surprising execution timing before you trust a criterion leaderboard.

+## Avoid common pitfalls

+- **Look-ahead bias** - Ensure your indicator windows and any custom execution logic never peek past the current bar.
+- **Insufficient warm-up** - Set `strategy.setUnstableBars(n)` so signals do not fire before your indicators stabilize.
+- **Moving series** - If you use `setMaximumBarCount`, do not evaluate criteria against evicted bars.
+- **Execution assumptions** - Keep your `TradeExecutionModel`, fees, and borrowing costs aligned with what you are trying to simulate.

 ## Walk-Forward And Tuning